salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 	<br/><img class="img-responsive" src="{{ site.baseurl }}/assets/background_modes_plist_entry.png" /><br/>

-You can now deploy and start your app on a physical test device.
-You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.
+You can now deploy and test your app!

-Once you complete this process, you can build your application and send it push notifications from your Marketing Cloud account.
+> You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.